In July 2012 a fabulous Roman bracelet was found in the Dalton area by a metal detectorist.

 Were the Romans in Furness?

 There is no conclusive proof that the Romans were in Furness.
 No Roman building or structure has been found to date.
-But some intriguing objects have been found like this statuette of Hercules near Furness Abbey (image left, see BAWFM.04215 in our collection database).
+But some intriguing objects have been found like the statuette of Hercules near Furness Abbey (see left, BAWFM.04215).

 The Celtic people in the north of England were known as the Brigantes, but this was a general term for a collection of sub-tribes.
 It is now thought that the Celts of the north-west, including Furness, had a pact of non-aggression with the Romans and settled down to trade with them.